MATH2069 Discrete Mathematics and Graph Theory

 find chromatic numbers and chromatic polynomials of graphs.

-Please check that your mark for Quiz 1, Assignment and Quiz 2 have been recorded correctly by entering your 9 digit SID into the box below and then pressing the "Check marks" button.
+MATH2069 students: please check that your marks for Quiz 1, Assignment and Quiz 2 have been recorded correctly by pressing the "Check marks" button.